 Sec.
 5. (a) A public utility that seeks to construct, purchase, lease, or otherwise own or operate an SMR must first obtain a CPCN from the commission pursuant to IC 8-1-8.5.

-(b) As part of its case-in-chief, the public utility must provide evidence regarding the following:
+(b) As part of its case-in-chief and in addition to the evidence required to support the CPCN factors listed in IC 8-1-8.5-4 and IC 8-1-8.5-5, the public utility must provide evidence regarding the following:

 (1) Whether, and to what extent, the one (1) or more SMRs proposed by the public utility will replace a loss of generating capacity in the public utility's portfolio resulting from the retirement or planned retirement of one (1) or more of the public utility's existing electric generating facilities that: